sourcegraph/handbook/content/company-info-and-process/remote/teammate-recommended_productivity_hacks.md

 - [Kap](https://getkap.co/) open source screen recorder for MacOS
 - [CleanShot X](https://cleanshot.com/) is a paid but incredibly good screenshot/GIF/video recording tool for macOS.
 - [Screenflow](http://www.telestream.net/screenflow/overview.htm) is a paid video recording product that allows you to record your screen and webcam at the same time.
-- [Clocker](https://apps.apple.com/us/app/clocker/id1056643111?mt=12) for Mac makes it easy to see multiple timezones from your clock.
+- [Clocker](https://apps.apple.com/us/app/clocker/id1056643111?mt=12) for Mac makes it easy to see multiple time zones from your clock.
-- [Alfred](https://www.alfredapp.com/) is a macOS productivity tool that allows you to set up shortcuts via hotkeys or keywords, create reusable text snippets, build workflows for things you commonly do on your laptop, and has offers a multi-day clipboard history.
+- [Alfred](https://www.alfredapp.com/) is a macOS productivity tool that allows you to set up shortcuts via hotkeys or keywords, create reusable text snippets, build workflows for things you commonly do on your laptop, and offers a multi-day clipboard history.

 ## Miscellaneous

 - **Learn the keyboard shortcut to pull up your emoji keyboard:** now you can emoji-react places beyond Slack, or use emojis for visual distinction in titles/comments in all your other tools.
 On Mac it's `command`+`control`+`space`.
-- **Use Lattice to quiz yourself on teammmate faces and names.** Log in to [Lattice](https://sourcegraph.latticehq.com/) and scroll to the bottom of the page; on the left, click [Play Office Party](https://sourcegraph.latticehq.com/office-party) to run through a quiz to see how many faces you can match to names.
+- **Use Lattice to quiz yourself on teammate faces and names.** Log in to [Lattice](https://sourcegraph.latticehq.com/) and scroll to the bottom of the page; on the left, click [Play Office Party](https://sourcegraph.latticehq.com/office-party) to run through a quiz to see how many faces you can match to names.
 - **Use these keyboard shortcuts to reduce mouse clicks.
 Quickly close tabs or programs, and open new tabs in a program.** On Mac `command`+`t` will open a new tab in web browsers, many IDE's, and Mac terminal.
 On Mac `command`+`w` will close the current existing tab.